wp-plugins/quick-featured-images/README.txt

 Quick Featured Images enables you three main tasks with featured images: add, exchange and delete them.

 1. **Adding featured images:** You can set and replace an image as the new featured image to hundreds of posts in one go.
-2. **Exchanging featured images:** You can replace or update an existing featured image with another image in one go.
+2. **Exchanging featured images:** You can replace or update several existing featured images with one new image in one go.
-3. **Deleting featured images:** You can remove any existing featured image from its attributed posts in one go.
+3. **Deleting featured images:** You can remove a particular or any existing featured image in one go.

 = Filters =